 Linda Solomon Wood, CEO, Observer Media Group, Founder, Editor-in-Chief of the National Observer

-"A timely book given the renaissance of the biotech/drug sector in Canada and the rise of woman in leadership roles.
-This is the story of the remarkable woman behind QLT, the only Canadian based company to have discovered and led the development of a successful drug independently and who at one point had a valuation higher than some Canadian banks.
-It provides a look into the hurdles faced by woman as well as inspirational insights for all those who maintain it’s not possible to undertake drug development from Canada."
+"A timely book given the renaissance of the biotech/drug sector in Canada and the rise of women in leadership roles.
+This is the story of the remarkable woman behind QLT, the only Canadian-based company to have discovered and led the development of a successful drug independently and one that once had a valuation higher than some Canadian banks.
+It provides a look into the hurdles faced by women as well as inspirational insights for all those who maintain it’s not possible to undertake drug development from Canada."